chapulina/simslides/README.md

 ## Demo

 You can find a demo presentation inside the `worlds` directory.
+The same demo works for both simulators.

 Run it as follows:

 1. Move to the simslides clone directory

         cd <path to> simslides

-1. Source Gazebo
+1. (Only for Gazebo classic) Source Gazebo

         source /usr/share/gazebo/setup.sh

 1. Load the world

-        simslides worlds/demo_slide.world
+        simslides_ignition worlds/demo_slide.sdf
+        simslides_classic worlds/demo_slide.sdf

 ## Your own presentation